 Cancelled embryo transfer

-Oftentimes, even though the previous steps of IVF have been successful, the process might be cancelled prior to the last step, that is, the embryo transfer.
+Occasionlly, even though the previous steps of IVF have been successful, the embryo transfer may be cancelled due to other reasons.

-The following are the main causes why you may not get to the embryo transfer stage:
+The following are the main causes for IVF cancellation at the embryo transfer stage:

 - No embryos available for transfer